-Americans carried a balance on 53% of all active credit card accounts in the fourth quarter of 2020, according to the most recent available data from the American Bankers Association.
+Americans carried a balance on 54% of all active credit card accounts in the first quarter of 2021, according to the most recent available data from the American Bankers Association.

 Job No. 1 for anyone with a credit card is to pay that balance off in full at the end of each month.
 But we all know that life happens, and that means that it’s not always possible to pay off your credit cards each month.

 Unfortunately, most people with an active credit card account don’t always pay their bills in full.
-More than half of all active accounts carried a balance in Q4 2020.
+More than half of all active accounts carried a balance in Q1 2021.

-If you look at all credit card accounts, American Bankers Association data shows that 40% of accounts were active and carried a balance at some point in Q4 of 2020, 35% of accounts were active but didn’t carry a balance and 25% of accounts were dormant for the quarter.
-The number of accounts that carried a balance fell 1 percentage point in the fourth quarter, while the percentage of those who did not revolve a balance increased by 1.4 percentage points.
+If you look at all credit card accounts, American Bankers Association data shows that 41% of accounts were active and carried a balance at some point in Q1 of 2021, 35% of accounts were active but didn’t carry a balance and 25% of accounts were dormant for the quarter.

 What’s the average interest rate on people’s credit cards?
 What about those who carry a balance?
 What about new credit card offers?